 Up until a few years ago I was a smoker, this was a source of great shame.
 Everyone knows smoking is unacceptable (another paradigm), therefore every time I lit up a cigarette I would feel ashamed, every time I tried and failed to give up I would feel more ashamed.
 To all of you out there that smoke, you know it is bad for you, you know all of the reasons why you should give up, however the reasons you continue to smoke are just as valid.
 By all means feel guilty for smelling like an ashtray, and making others cough.
 But you smoking does not diminish you as a person, I would still like you if you are funny and caring, you being a smoker does not change that, so don’t be ashamed, feel guilty but not ashamed.
 Guilt does not diminish you as a person, it accepts that you are as complex and flawed as the next person, and that we make mistakes and make poor decisions.

 So how do we keep our shame in check?
 I don’t believe we can ever defeat our shame but we can keep it in check.
 The first thing to do is to think more critically about why we feel ashamed.
 What is our view of the world based on?
 Is it based on fact, or from stories we have been told.
 If it is based on stories, how accurate are those stories?
 Our paradigms come from our memory banks, and the problem with our memory banks is that they are generally a mix of fact and fiction.
 Therefore how reliable are our paradigms.
 If our paradigms struggle to stand up to critical review, why do we put so much store in them, and why should they drive so much shame?
-Just asking yourself why you think that way, can start to diminish your shame.
+Just asking yourself why you think that way, and can you start to diminish your shame.

 Let’s put this to the test with my body image shame.
 My shame is partly driven by my inability to stick to a diet and healthy lifestyle.
 When I think about it, the paradigm I am stuck in, is that I should find living a healthy lifestyle easy and therefore my inability to do this means I am somehow less of a person.